-A quiet child, I held a lot in, so writing and watching movies, music videos and TV shows became my refuge.
-Expressing myself through poetry; recording myself lip syncing, dancing to music, and reciting monologues on the family camcorder; and directing films allowed me to be and see myself.
+Watching movies, music videos, and sitcoms became my refuge.
+Expressing myself through poetry; videotaping myself lip syncing and dancing to my favorite music; reciting monologues on the family camcorder; and recording my sister act out scenes of a horror film I wrote allowed me to be and see myself.

 In college, I was the first Black reporter and anchor for the campus TV news program, and my interests in writing and film merged when I took film classes and wrote my first screenplay.
 After college, I became an intern at STL TV, where I was quickly promoted to a producer and helped write and launch an entertainment news show.

 A few years later, I was selected out of over 100 applicants to participate in Continuity’s inaugural media training program, where I produced several three-to-four-minute short documentaries.

 One of the short docs I created as a participant in the cohort – The Mountains That Made Me – was selected for the 18th Annual St. Louis Filmmakers Showcase plus invited to screen at the 27th Annual St. Louis International Film Festival as part of the Doc Shorts: Black Voices line up.

 After graduating from Continuity’s program, I worked as a Production Assistant on projects such as Rhythm + Flow (Netflix), The Disappearance of Phoenix Coldon (Oxygen), Hart of the City: St. Louis (Comedy Central), The Busch Family Brewed (MTV), and more.